What can I see and do along the Lamar River?

 When is it accessible?

-Because the road between Mammoth Hot Springs and the Northeast Entrance of the park is open year-round, the Lamar Valley and River is also accessible year-round.
+The road between Mammoth Hot Springs and the Northeast Entrance of the park is open year-round, the Lamar Valley and River is also accessible year-round for viewing wildlife, but falls under special regulations for fishing access.
+See park fishing regulations for details.